Compare Rates

 Examples of Health Classifications and How They Affect Premiums

-Our example will use our 30-year-old male (non-smoker) with a 20-year life insurance quote.
+Our examples below will use a 30-year-old male (non-smoker) with a 20-year life insurance quote.
 We will use a face amount of $250,000.
 Also, we can compare one extreme to another, starting with Preferred Plus, Standard, and Standard with the highest table rating.
 Life insurance flat extra fees can be added for hazardous occupations and sports.

 • Protective Life – $153.73